Type 95 Ha-Go light tank: 10-year-old warhorse

 The Type 95 first began to show its vulnerability during later battles against British/Commonwealth forces, where the tank's 37 mm gun could not penetrate the armor of the British Matilda infantry tanks which were deployed against them.
-The thin armor of the Type 95 made it increasingly vulnerable, as Allied forces realized that standard infantry weapons were capable of penetrating the minimal armor around the engine block, and even its thickest armor was vulnerable to heavy machine gun fire.
+The thin armor of the Type 95 made it increasingly vulnerable.
 By 1944, it was already known that the 10-year-old Type 95's firepower was insufficient to take on the newest US tanks, such as the medium M4 Sherman, or the M5 Stuart light tank, although the Type 95 could still give the older M3 Stuart a run for its money at close range.

 In August 1942, the US launched its first counter-offensive against Japan, when it landed US Marines on Guadalcanal.
 The US Marine Corps deployed its 1st Tank Battalion, which was equipped with the only M2A4 light tanks to see combat with US forces during World War II.
 The M2A4 was the foundation for the M3 Stuart, and both vehicles were nearly identical when viewed side by side; with the primary difference being the rear idler wheel lowered to the ground on the M3.
-Although the M2A4 was newer by five years, being built in 1940, than the Type 95, it was the closest US tank in armament and armor to the Type 95; with 25 mm (1") thick turret sides vs the 95's 12 mm turret sides; and both tanks were equipped with 37 mm main guns.
+Although the M2A4, being built in 1940, was five years newer than the Type 95, it was the closest US tank in armament and armor to the Type 95; with 25mm (1") thick turret sides vs the 95's 12mm turret sides; and both tanks were equipped with 37mm main guns.
 Several Type 95s were destroyed or captured by the United States Army during the Battle of Biak in 1944.
 As the tide of the war turned against Japan, the Type 95s were increasingly expended in banzai charges or were dug-in as pillboxes in static defense positions in the Japanese-occupied islands.
 During the Battle of Tarawa, seven entrenched Type 95s of the 7th Sasebo SNLF opposed the American landings.
 Those seven, along with the two on nearby Makin Island, were destroyed.
 More were destroyed on Parry Island and on Eniwetok.
-On Saipan, Type 95s attacked the Marine beachhead at dawn on 16 June 1944, and were destroyed by tank fire.
+In the Battle of Saipan, Type 95s attacked the Marine beachhead at dawn on 16 June 1944, and were destroyed by tank fire.
 The Marines had landed the day before with two tank battalions.
 On the night of 16–17 June, the Japanese made an "all-out counterattack".
 Leading the attack were 44 tanks of the IJA 9th Tank Regiment.
 The Type 97s and Type 95s were knocked out by a Marine platoon of M4A2 tanks, several M3 75mm half-tracks, bazookas and 37mm antitank guns.
 It was the largest Japanese armor attack of the war.